Our team of mortgage specialists can help you sort out the type of residential mortgage you need for living in Vancouver, or anywhere in B.C.

 Home purchase mortgages and home equity lines of credit (HELOCs)

 Your down payment requirements may not be as high as you think.
 Not only that, your home purchase can do more than provide a roof over your head.
 A mortgage broker can look at your finances, and let you know how to get the highest return-on-investment out of your property.
 Sometimes, this can include a home equity line of credit (HELOC).
 A HELOC can help you access your home’s ‘locked in’ cash value sooner, than later.
 It’s different than a refinancing deal.

 Vancouver residential mortgages are far from being a one time deal.
 They can be re-negotiated for better terms, potentially saving homeowners thousands of dollars.
 If your mortgage is up for renewal (which is usually every 5 years), you can speak to a mortgage broker to learn if there are better rates you can qualify for.

 When you’re looking for your dream home, but there’s nothing on the market that quite suits your taste, you can opt for the DIY method.
-In B.C., there are mortgage programs designed to help home buyers renovate or build homes easily.
+In B.C., there are mortgage programs designed to help home buyers renovate easily.
 This means you may not need all the up-front cash required to create your perfect sanctuary.
 You can borrow it, then fold it into low-interest, monthly mortgage repayments.
 The key to making it work is having a good mortgage broker prepare your application.
 They can help you qualify for these types of loans.

 Secondary home mortgages and vacation property mortgages